Microservice-API-Patterns/MDSL-Specification/README.md

 * As enums for roles and responsibilities
 * As stereotypes annotating representation elements

-See ["MAP Decorators" section of the MDSL tutorial](https://microservice-api-patterns.github.io/MDSL-Specification/tutorial) for more information. <!-- TODO copy one-pager in SummerSoC paper to GitHub pages or elsewhere in repo -->
+See ["MAP Decorators" section of the MDSL tutorial](https://microservice-api-patterns.github.io/MDSL-Specification/tutorial) for more information.

-The MDSL grammar, to be found in src folder of the `dsl-core/io.mdsl` project, was originally developed with Eclipse Photon (4.8.0) and Xtext (2.14) as provided by the Eclipse Modeling Platform.
+The MDSL grammar, located in the `src` folder of the `dsl-core/io.mdsl` project, was originally developed with Eclipse Photon (4.8.0) and Xtext (2.14) as provided by the Eclipse Modeling Platform.
 MDSL makes use of the referencing feature in Xtext ('name' attribute).
-Future work is required to also support  this technology in other IDEs (such as Visual Studio Code).

 Feedback and contributions welcome!